christopher-besch/chore_planner/README.md

 The entire administration can be performed from the comfort of your chat.
 Send `@name_of_your_bot --help` for an overview over all commands.

+Once you have performed this administration send the chore_planner a manual SIGHUP with `docker kill -s HUP NameOfContainer`.
+This sends the first weekly message announcing who needs to do what in the first week.

 There are more things you can change that aren't implemented in the chat administration yet.
 You can perform those directly on the SQLite Database using the [SQLiteBrowser](https://sqlitebrowser.org) or similar tools.
 When the chore_planner boots up it checks the database integrity and explains if your changes have broken something.